Privacy Policy

 - Email: support@getclearsafe.com (subject line: “Data Rights Request”)

-We will respond within 30 days.
+We will respond within one calendar month.
 If the request is complex, we may extend this by a further 60 days and will inform you of the reason for the extension.
 We may ask you to verify your identity before processing a request.

 10.2 Right to Complain to the ICO